 Causes of crying and methods for comforting your baby

 - Crying out in hunger

-This is the first thing that mothers will think of when hearing their baby cry due to the child being dependent on his/her mother for milk.
+This is the first thing that mothers usually think of when they hear their baby cry as the child is dependent on his/her mother for milk.
 Mother’s milk is easily digestible which means that a child will feel hungry quite often.
 Mothers should aim to feed their child every 2–3 hours while carefully observing their child post-feed to see if their crying stops.
-If it does stop, this means that the baby was indeed crying in hunger.
+If it does stop, they can conclude that their child was indeed crying in hunger.